 (2) The Minister may permit a person to have possession of an object that is retained by the Minister for such time, for such purposes, and subject to such conditions as the Minister may approve or impose.

-[Section 42 amended by No. 24 of 1995 s.
+[Section 42 amended: No. 24 of 1995 s.
 36.]

 43. Restrictions on dealing with Aboriginal cultural material